Optimal Disturbances of Blocking: A Barotropic View: Introduction

-Instead of the previous steady-state theorems based on the time-mean eddy vorticity flux~\citep{shutts1983propagation, pierrehumbert1984forced, haines1987eddy, holopainen1987high},~\citet{luo2000planetary, luo2005barotropic} recently started to consider the scale separation in the spatial structure, where the total Rossby wave packet is separated into the planetary-scale blocking anomaly and the synoptic-scale eddies based on the background westerly wind.
-By use of asymptotic analysis,~\citet{luo2000planetary, luo2005barotropic} derived that the slow-varying amplitude of the planetary-scale blocking anomaly as a soliton wave is governed by the forced nonlinear Schr\"odinger (NLS) equation and the synoptic-scale eddies as an external force work on it.
-Based on the nonlinear multiscale interaction (NMI) theory,~\citet{luo2014nonlinear} proposed further the eddy-blocking matching (EBM) mechanism to account for how synoptic-scale eddies reinforce or suppress a blocking flow.
-Surprisingly, the NMI model sharply characterizes the life cycle of the dynamic atmospheric blocking phenomenon from onset to decay.~\citet{luo2019nonlinear} also provided a theory to explain how the meridional gradient of potential vorticity ($PV_y$) influences the dispersive and nonlinear behavior of the blocking event supplemented by the observational behavior of the background westerly jet stream.
+According to~\citep{berggren1949aerological}, the concept of spatial scale separation has emerged, highlighting the interaction between different scales in blocking systems.
+This interaction involves the interply between fast-moving synoptic-scale eddies and quasi-stationary planetary-scale blocking, which can result in the presence of a low-PV (potential vorticity) air mass.
+The idea of the eddy straining mechanism, as described in~\citep{shutts1983propagation}, further supports this concept by suggesting a ``drip-feeding'' of low-PV air that replaces the original air mass.
+Additionally, subsequent wave-breaking events, as described by~\citep{hoskins1985use}, serve as another means of replacing the original air mass in this exchange.
+In contrast to the previous steady-state theorems that primarily focused on the time-mean eddy vorticity flux~\citep{berggren1949aerological, shutts1983propagation, pierrehumbert1984forced, hoskins1985use, haines1987eddy, holopainen1987high}, recent works by~\citet{luo2000planetary, luo2005barotropic} have introduced a dynamic consideration of scale separation in the spatial structure.
+This approach takes into account the westard propagation of a Rossby wave packet and separates it into a planetary-scale blocking anomaly and preexisting synoptic-scale eddies, based on the background westerly wind.
+As discussed in~\citep{luo2000planetary, luo2005barotropic}, asymptotic analysis has revealed that the slow-varying amplitude of the planetary-scale blocking anomaly behaves like a solitary wave, governed by the forced nonlinear Schr\"odinger (NLS) equation.
+Additionally, the preexisting synoptic-scale eddies act as an external force on the blocking anomaly.
+Furthermore,~\citet{luo2014nonlinear} introduced the eddy-blocking matching (EBM) mechanism and the nonlinear multiscale interaction (NMI) model to provide insights into the dynamics of blocking flows.
+The EBM mechanism helps explain how synoptic-scale eddies can either enhance or suppress a blocking flow.
+Surprisingly, the NMI model accurately captures the entire life cycle of blockings, including their onset, growth, maintenance, and decay.
+Additionally,~\citet{luo2019nonlinear} proposed a theory that elucidates how the meridional gradient of potential vorticity ($PV_y$) influences the dispersive and nonlinear behavior of blocking.
+This theory finds support in observations of the background westerly jet stream~\citep{luo2019nonlinear}.